aspose-words/Aspose.Words-Documentation/en/cpp/faq/_index.md

 Aspose.Words for C++ covers most of the popular development environments and deployment platforms.
 Its API can be used to develop applications for a wide range of operating systems such as Windows, Linux, and Mac OS, and various platforms.

-For details, see the ["Product Overview"](/words/cpp/product-overview/) page.
+For details, see the [Product Overview](/words/cpp/product-overview/) page.

 ------